 It only takes a 15-minute drive from the heart of Traverse City to arrive at one of the most world renowned schools for the arts (the alum list includes Jewel, Josh Groban, Norah Jones and Betty Who.)
 Not a bad drive considering once you get there you’re next to a stage that has been home to Willie Nelson, Jason Mraz, Prairie Home Companion, BB King, Vienna Boys Choir, Dierks Bentley, Chicago and Guster (just to name a few).
-There’s something going on no matter what the season including ballets, theater productions and musical performances.
+There’s something going on no matter the season, including ballets, theater productions and musical performances.
 In the summer, students are easily spotted wearing their signature “Interlochen blue” outfits.

-This slender 22-mile peninsula stretches along shoreline views of the Grand Traverse Bay, acres of cherry orchards, eight wineries (plus rows of healthy, flourishing vines) and fresh farm to table fare from restaurants such as Mission Table and the Boathouse.
+This slender 22-mile peninsula stretches along shoreline views of the Grand Traverse Bay, acres of cherry orchards, eight wineries (plus rows of healthy, flourishing vines) and fresh farm-to-table fare from restaurants such as Mission Table and the Boathouse.
 Old Mission is also home to actress Amy Smart and model and carpenter Carter Oosterhouse and their winery, Bonobo Winery.
 Spend a day on a wine tour or take a drive and watch the sun set over glittering water and rows of vines.
 At the end of the peninsula don’t miss the Mission Point Lighthouse—from 1870 to 1933 it guided mariners to safety, but now it’s a great place to get a glimpse into the past.

 (including Clinch Park & West Grand Traverse Bay)